 Transportation and logistics

 Transportation and logistics are an integral part of supply chain management.
-However, a major part of these operations still rely on manual handling and require employees to work on multiple applications at the same time.
-By integrating RPA, companies can eliminate these manual processes easily.
+However, a major part of these operations still relies on manual handling and requires employees to work on multiple applications at the same time.
+With UiPath RPA integration, companies can eliminate these manual processes easily.
 Moreover, bots can be used to automate day-to-day processes like lead generation, intermodal pricing, shipment tracking, credit clearing, invoice collection, securing proof of delivery and more.

 RPA can also be used to extract shipment information from an incoming email request.
 Bots can collect details like pickup and drop-off points, desired delivery time and other pertinent information.
 They can also pick an appropriate delivery slot and schedule the shipments automatically by logging into the desired portal.
 This way RPA helps to improve service and customer experience.

 Customer service is at the heart of any supply chain process and therefore businesses always look forward to delivering great customer experiences.
 By integrating RPA, agents can get a step ahead.
-They can focus on solving customer’s problem and build a positive relationship rather than spending time in mundane routine business processes.
+They can focus on solving customers’ problems and building positive relationships rather than spending time on mundane routine business processes.

 Empower your supply chain with RPA

-Moreover, they need to have an end-to-end approach regarding RPA implementation, as it will help in achieving the desired results.
-In case you are searching for an RPA implementation partner or need consultation our experts are here to help you.
+Moreover, they need to have an end-to-end approach regarding RPA implementation, as it will help to achieve the desired results.
+In case, you are searching for an RPA implementation partner or need consultation, you can get in touch with our experts.